Lillian1070/showcase_sql_5/README.md

 Practice from [StrataScratch](https://platform.stratascratch.com/coding/9817-find-the-number-of-times-each-word-appears-in-drafts?code_type=3).

 - **Objective**: This query counts how many times each word appears in the `contents` field of the `google_file_store` table.
-- **Practice Purpose**: Self-learning and reinforcement of SQL data cleaning, aggregation, joins, subqueries, and window functions.
+- **Practice Purpose**: Self-learning and reinforcement of SQL techniques such as data cleaning, aggregation, joins, subqueries, and window functions.
 - **Outline**:
     - **Practice** (practice problem and query output)
     - **Solution** (step-by-step explanation)